MicrosoftLearning/mslearn-databricks/Instructions/Exercises/UC-02-Upgrade-tables-to-unity-catalog.md

    - Expand your catalog with the same name as your workspace
    - Expand the **default** schema
    - Expand **Tables**
    - Select the **sales_customer_transformed** table and note that the ID column name has been changed from customerID.
+If you don't see the table, select the refresh button at the top of Catalog Explorer.

 ## Upgrade external tables (Example)